rdf-connect/Tutorial-ISWC2025/content/description.md

 The day concludes with a collaborative hackathon where participants apply what they’ve learned to explore extensions or develop new applications.

-The **first session** introduces RDF Connect at a high level, highlighting its language-agnostic processor architecture.
+The **first session** introduces RDF-Connect at a high level, highlighting its language-agnostic processor architecture.
 This session includes an overview of the tutorial's content, as well as a detailed description of the pipeline participants will build throughout the day.